Sea Dancer Turks and Caicos April 1999

 tropical fish were plentiful and the corals were colorful.
 We saw lobster, eagle ray, a nurse shark, and

 dolphins (not on the video).
-Also I had the greatest night dive in my
+Also I had the greatest night dive in my diving

-take my video camera and it turned out to be a good decision for his safety).
+video camera and it turned out to be a good decision for his safety).
 On that dive we had 4 small white-tip sharks

 actually come to play with us for about 20 minutes.
 We were not deep and just under the